INTERVIEW! Angad Bedi: I Want Karan Johar To Direct Me In A Film

 A. I was 18-19 years old.
 I still remember I was told not to look into the camera while performing.
 I am following that advice till date (laughs).

-Q. You seem to be a mix of an old-school person with a little bit of new-age personality.
+Q. You seem to be a mix of an old-school person with a little of new-age personality.
 We live in times of the paparazzi culture.
 A celebrity's life is always under the scanner.
 What are your thoughts on the same?

 A. If you choose a field of performance; whether it's sports or cinema or business, where you know there's a scope of getting established and stardom is on the corner, these things will happen.
 If you want the attention and adulation and want billions of people to come and pay to watch you play on the big screen, then you have to be okay with everything else.
 Whether your life is under scrutiny or your private life is hitting headlines, I feel it's all fair.
 You want a 200-300 crore film and you also want to stay away from your audience, that's not possible.
 I believe with the good comes the bad and vice versa.

 As far as kids are concerned, I am not being able to understand the paparazzi culture for children.
 They get scared.
 We are trying to protect our daughter Mehr as much as possible because of that reason.
 When she is old enough to understand then too, it will be out of our control.
 But, we will still try to keep her as normal as possible.
-Why do people click photos of star kids?
+Why people click photos of star kids?
 Are the kids celebrated?
 I don't think.
 Have they done anything?
 They are just kids.
 How would they know what camera angle or what clothes look good on them?
-When they don't understand anything, we should let them be kids.
+When they understand nothing, we should let them be kids.

 'Fatherhood Has Made Me More Empathetic As A Human Being'